 Fruitcake is often the butt of jokes, including one by comedian Johnny Carson that all fruitcakes were actually one single fruitcake re-gifted year after year.
-But you might be surprised to find out exactly how long a fruitcake can last when stored properly.
+But you might be surprised to find out exactly how long the shelf life of fruit cake can be when it's stored properly.
 In 2011, a 70-year-old fruitcake originally bought at a grocery store sold for more than $500 at auction.

 Traditional Fruitcake Ingredients

 Fruitcakes date as far back as the ancient Romans, with the earliest known recipe including pomegranate seeds and pine nuts baked into barley mash.
 Throughout the centuries, recipes evolved to the modern form featuring spices, nuts, candied fruit, sweetener and alcohol.
 The two most common types of fruitcake are light, with granulated sugar, nuts, golden raisins, pineapple and apricots, and dark, made from molasses, brown sugar, raisins, dates, cherries, and pecans or walnuts.
 The key ingredient to maximum shelf life is the microbe-killing alcohol.
 One such fruitcake baked in 1878 and kept as a family heirloom was safely sampled by Jay Leno on "The Tonight Show" in 2003.

 Storage Techniques Make the Difference